victoray/typedreact/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## `yarn storybook`

-Runs the storybook in the development mode.<br />
-Open [http://localhost:9009](http://localhost:9009) to view it in the browser.

-## `yarn build-storybook`

-Builds the storybook for production to the `storybook-static` folder.<br />
-It correctly bundles all the stories in production mode and optimizes the build for the best performance.

 ## Learn More